karnatirahul77/Rahul_karnati_data606/Proposal/readme.md

 **Models which are to be used:**

-Decision tree classifier
+1)Decision tree classifier
-Random forest classifier
+2)Random forest classifier
-Support vector machine
+3)Support vector machine
-Grid search random forest
+4)Grid search random forest
-Logistic regression
+5)Logistic regression

 **Evaluation metrics to be used:**